DUI Blood Tests and Defenses

 Unfortunately, violations of these important principles, which are made law in Title 17 of the California Administrative Law, are all too common.
 This important law sets up the requirements of both breath testing, and blood testing, for DUI cases.

-The purpose of the alcohol testing laws are to make sure that uncertainty is minimized.
-Blood or breath testing in a DUI case always avoids factors that lead to uncertain results.
+The purpose of the alcohol testing laws is to make sure that uncertainty is minimized.
+Blood or breath testing in a DUI case always tries avoids factors that lead to uncertain results.

 Example: Rising Blood Alcohol Case